WarcraftPriests/bookofshadows/docs/guides/season3ptr.md

 - [Single Target](https://www.wowhead.com/ptr-2/talent-calc/priest/shadow/voidweaver/DAREEAVFEERUFEKFSJFQCBUOVFFUVQRZRASAlRCRUEFVVUCVA)
   - You can drop [Phantasmal Pathogen](https://www.wowhead.com/ptr-2/spell=407469/phantasmal-pathogen) for [Voidtouched](https://www.wowhead.com/ptr-2/spell=407430/voidtouched), this is about a `0.3%` loss but can make it easier to play
-  - If you want a bit more execute/movement global between 35 and 20% you can drop [Mindbender](https://www.wowhead.com/ptr-2/spell=200174/mindbender) for [Deathspeaker](https://www.wowhead.com/ptr-2/spell=392507/deathspeaker).
-This is roughly a `1%` loss in overall, but you gain that back specifically in execute.
+  - If you want more execute/movement global between 35 and 20% you can play the [Execute Build](https://www.wowhead.com/ptr-2/talent-calc/priest/shadow/voidweaver/DAREEAVFEERUFEKFSJFQCBUOVFFUVQRZQQSAlRCRUEFVVUCUA) instead.
+This drops [Voidwraith](https://www.wowhead.com/ptr-2/spell=451234/voidwraith) and [Mindbender](https://www.wowhead.com/ptr-2/spell=200174/mindbender) for [Depth of Shadows](https://www.wowhead.com/ptr-2/spell=451308/depth-of-shadows) and [Deathspeaker](https://www.wowhead.com/ptr-2/spell=392507/deathspeaker).
+This is roughly a `0.4%` loss in overall with a slight gain in execute.
 - [Multi-Target](https://www.wowhead.com/ptr-2/talent-calc/priest/shadow/voidweaver/DAREEAVFEERUFEKFSJFQCBUOVFFUVURZAQSAlRCRUEFVVUCUA)
   - particularly designed for 3 target council raid encounter
 - [Dungeons](https://www.wowhead.com/ptr-2/talent-calc/priest/shadow/voidweaver/DAREEAVFEERUFEKFSJFQCBUOVFFUVRRZAQSAlRCRUEFVVUCUA)